 Ian Fairclough is a Cataloging & Metadata Librarian at George Mason University.
 A native of Liverpool, England, in 1975 he moved to Toronto to study musicology and since 1977 has lived all across the United States.
 He has served in numerous positions in a wide range of libraries - academic, public, and special; large, medium, and small.
 His M.L.S. degree is from Queens College, CUNY.
 From 2001 to 2008 he lived in Marion, Ohio and worked on the River Valley Collection repository of grey literature.
-Email: ifairclo@gmu.edu
+Email: ifairclough43302@gmail.com

 Dominic J. Farace is Director of TextRelease, an Amsterdam based information bureau specializing in grey literature and networked information.
 He is a native Louisianan and holds two degrees in sociology from Creighton University (BA) and the University of New Orleans (MA).
 His doctoral dissertation in social sciences is from the University of Utrecht, The Netherlands, where he has lived and worked for the past twenty-seven years.
 After six years heading the Department of Documentary Information at the Royal Netherlands Academy of Arts and Sciences (Swidoc/KNAW), he founded GreyNet, Grey Literature Network Service, in 1993 and has since been responsible for the international GL-Conference Series.
 In this capacity, he serves as Program and Conference Director as well as managing editor of the conference proceedings.
-Since 2004, he is a Guest Lecturer on Grey Literature in the Masters Program at the University of Amsterdam; Instructor of Grey Literature via UNO Distance Education, and Editor of TGJ, The Grey Journal.
+He is editor of TGJ, The Grey Journal and provides workshops and training in the field of grey literature.
 Email: dominic.farace@textrelease.com